ceu-lang/pico-ceu/examples/race/README.md

         - Including the CarLeft, CarRight, CarBottom and CarTop in the Car procedure
         - Accessing the Car public fields and checking the collision
         - Solving a bug in Pixel procedure
+        - Playing a sound when there is collision
 14. Creating a life bar
 15. Emitting the decreaseLife event
 16. Awaiting the gameOver event